SwetSagar/UPSC-CSE-Notes/UPSC/04 GS-1/2. 🌏 Geography/Earthquakes, Tsunami etc (Geophysical Phenomena).md

 - Most Planets rotate **west to east** but Venus and Uranus rotate from east to west
 - **Halo** around sun appears when white light passes through ice crystals.
 - **Supermoon** occurs when full moon coincides with Moon's closest approach/ Perigree.
-- Heat Dome : traps hot air rising above.
+- **Heat Dome** : traps hot air rising above.
 Cold air coming from poles and jet streams act as a dome which pushes the rising hot air below causing high temp.
 - **Auroras** : formed when charged particles from solar winds comes in contact w/ gasses in atmosphere.
 Called Aurora Borealis/ Northern Lights in North Hemisphere and Aurora Australis in South.
 Martian Auroras are discrete/ disjointed since its magnetic field is unevenly distributed.
 -  Separation of charges in clouds where +ve charge moves upwards taken by lighter snow and -ve comes down brought by heavier hail.
 These -ve charges start to move downwards called stepped leader comes in contact w/ moving up +ve charge causes lightning.
 -  **Earth Overshoot Day** by Global Footprint Network : day when on which we have used all biological resources of earth which it can renew in a year.
 Day is coming early every year.
 We consume 1.7 earths/yr.
--  52% inc in frequency of cyclones in Arabian Sea and 8% in BoB since 2000.
-Reasons : 1.
-Inc in surface temp -> more intensification of cyclonse due to inc convection.
-2. Underlying features ex land sea boundary, bays, estuaries.
--  Hurricanes are classified under the Saffir Simpson Hurricane wind scale.
 -  Effect of climate change on El Nino
 	1. Inc CO2 will weaken future ENSO and surface temp variability.
 	1. Will lose heat to atm more quickly